maxschae/prog-econ-project/src/documentation/original_data.rst

 The dataset used to replicate results from *Does Extending Unemployment Benefits Improve Job Quality?* by Nekoei and Weber (2017) and to apply different estimation procedures is a subset of the administrative social security record data from the Austrian Social Security Database.
-It covers the universe of private sector job separations in Austria for the period of 1980–2011 for people aged 30 to 50 years and thus contains 1,738,787 individual observations.
+It covers individual observations on private sector job separations in Austria for the period of 1980–2011 and people aged 30 to 50 years.
+It contains 1,738,787 observations.

-Due to file size upload restrictions of Github, we only include a subset of the original data provided by the authors in **src.original_data**.
+Due to Github's restriction on the file size, we only include a subset of the original data provided by the authors in **src.original_data**.
 The file *Data_public_small.dta* excludes the variables that we do not need for our analysis such that it comprises the following variables: